Gilead Sciences Inc. (GILD) Shares Soar Above 1-Year High

 Sponsored

-The average price point forecasted by analysts for Gilead Sciences Inc. (GILD) is $90.45, which is $5.59 above the current market price.
-The public float for GILD is 1.23B, and currently, short sellers hold a 1.25% ratio of that floaft.
-The average trading volume of GILD on April 18, 2023 was 6.06M shares.
+The average price predicted for Gilead Sciences Inc. (GILD) by analysts is $90.43, which is $3.69 above the current market price.
+The public float for GILD is 1.23B, and at present, short sellers hold a 1.25% of that float.
+On April 25, 2023, the average trading volume of GILD was 5.80M shares.

 GILD’s Market Performance

-The stock of Gilead Sciences Inc. (GILD) has seen a 1.25% increase in the past week, with a 4.73% rise in the past month, and a -3.06% fall in the past quarter.
-The volatility ratio for the week is 1.40%, and the volatility levels for the past 30 days are at 1.89% for GILD.
-The simple moving average for the past 20 days is 2.95% for GILD’s stock, with a 11.28% simple moving average for the past 200 days.
+The stock of Gilead Sciences Inc. (GILD) has seen a 3.67% increase in the past week, with a 10.08% rise in the past month, and a 4.17% gain in the past quarter.
+The volatility ratio for the week is 1.44%, and the volatility levels for the past 30 days are at 1.62% for GILD.
+The simple moving average for the past 20 days is 4.77% for GILD’s stock, with a 14.52% simple moving average for the past 200 days.

 Analysts’ Opinion of GILD